Home Ā» Home Ā» Vegetable Gardening 101

 Vegetable Gardening 101 – Choosing the right Spot for Your Vegetable Garden

-One of the most important things is to make sure your new garden is close to a water source.
+Also, one of the most important things, is to make sure your new garden is close to a water source.
+This will simplify caring for your new garden, greatly!

 If this is your first vegetable garden, start with just a small garden.
 You might even want to consider trying some vegetable plants in containers.